chaitanyavp/filesize-visualizer/README.md

 (1) Navigate to the folder where you extracted all your files.

-(2) Locate the "visualizer.py" file, and launch it.
+(2) Locate the "visualizer.py" file, and launch it as administrator.
     (If it does not automatically launch with Python 3.5, please open it with that.)